MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 # Test Data Details

 This is a description of the '.csv' data sets that were used in the development and testing of the algorithm.
-Most of these were presented in the original article.
+Most of these were presented in the original Dr. Dobbs Journal article.
 As in the article, here I will present details of why I chose these data, their challenges and benefits, and the expected "ideal" output results.
+The implemented program will read in the dataset file identified by the user, compute the extrema, and list out the computed results.

-The Main() method will read in the dataset file identified by the user, compute the extrema, and list out the computed results.
-Expected results are captured in files that mirror the input filenames, except that I have used an extension of '.expected_output.csv'.
-This allows the Main() program to search for that filename to also list out the expected results and indicate the percent error for each xy point.
+I have also captured the expected results in files that mirror the input filenames, except that I have used an extension of '.expected_output.csv'.
+This allows for easy identification of them, but also in the newer ports of the algorithm I have implemented code that will search for that filename to also list out the expected results and indicate the percent error for each xy point.
+In the original article (written in C) I manually calculated the resulting errors.

 Computing a percent error between the computed and the expected can be tricky.
 In the original article I  used the standard formula here, which is: